About 35% of the internet runs on WordPress.

 Multisite is a feature of WordPress that enables users to build a network of websites on one installation of WordPress.

 It has been available since version 3.0 of WordPress, Multisite is a succession of WordPress Multiuser projects (WPMU).
 The WordPress MultiUser project was terminated and its features were incorporated into the WordPress hub.
 With it, you can manage multiple WordPress sites.

 WordPress Multisite is great when you use it to build a system of websites dealing with related functionality.
 Usually, this related functionality has been appended through custom applications, plugins, or particular server configurations.

 It likewise operates best when it applies a restricted amount of themes especially curated for the objectives of the network, as faced against supporting network members to upload their personal custom themes.

-If your network comprises of extensively various WordPress websites in terms of customization, plugins, and themes, then Multisite is might not be for you.
+If your network comprises extensively various WordPress websites in terms of customization, plugins, and themes, then Multisite might not be for you.
 Therefore, let us look at some Pros and Cons of Multisite WordPress.